brightbox/docs.brightbox.com/content/guides/cli/cloud-ips.md

 ---

-Cloud IPs are publicly accessible IP addresses that can be moved instantly between servers in the Brightbox Cloud.
+Cloud IPs are publicly accessible IP addresses that can be moved instantly between servers in Brightbox Cloud.
 They belong to an account until they are destroyed.
 Once created, they can be mapped to any server belonging to the same account.

 ### Creating a cloud IP
 You create cloud ips using the `brightbox cloudips` Command Line Interface tool: